.

 Escrow functions: To keep trading reliable, POEMs should deduct funds from a buyer’s account then release them to the seller only once a transaction completes.
 Some buyers will need funds immediately, so there also has to be a market for seamlessly factoring future payments.

-• Ringfenced markets: Some sellers need extra protections.
+- Ringfenced markets: Some sellers need extra protections.
 POEMs can run markets curated by any licensed body where for instance, people with developmental disabilities are booked by supportive clients with a favored “work buddy” also scheduled by the system.
-Philanthropic or public funds for support workers may have to be accessed.
+Philanthropic or public funds for support workers may need accessing on any booking.

-• Functions for intermediaries: Any legally permitted body can act as a middleman between sellers and buyers in POEMs, adding their own services and charges to be collected by the system.
-In territories like the US that could mean being an employer-of-record, with automated bureaucracy.
+- Functions for intermediaries: Any legally permitted body must be free to act as a middleman between sellers and buyers in POEMs, adding their own services and charges collected by the system.
+That could mean being an employer-of-record, with associated record keeping to be automated.

 Bodies such as unions should have the tools to extend services and offer per-transaction micro-membership if they wish.
 Educators need functionality to target, populate, and endorse courses built around fluid workers.
 And if platforms like Uber want to use POEMs to book workers willing to also sell through external platforms, that will need a suite of API’s.